 The Princeton Jewish community first organized its own congregation in 1926, calling it Congregation B'nai Zion.
 Previously, the few Jews in Princeton attended services in Trenton, and for many years after 1926 their children continued to be educated in Trenton synagogues.
 The Sunday school was organized in 1944, at which time classes were begun in private homes.
 In 1947, following a significant post-war influx of Jews into the community, B'nai Zion hired its first rabbi, shared part-time with the newly established Hillel on the Princeton University campus.

 Our first full-time rabbi, Rabbi Joseph Gelberman, joined the congregation in 1955.
 Our first Cantor, Robert Freedman, was hired in 1982 and became full time in 1985.
-Our current rabbinic staff is Rabbi Adam Feldman, who joined the congregation in 2005.
+Our Rabbi now is Adam Feldman, who joined the congregation in 2005.
 We currently have a rotation of Hazzanim on Shabbat that includes Cantor Bob Freedman, Hazzan Michele Teplitz and Hazzan Naomi Hirsch.

-The congregation was not affiliated with any national Jewish movements until affiliating with the United Synagogue of Conservative Judaism in 2002.
+The congregation affiliated with the United Synagogue of Conservative Judaism in 2002.
 Though we follow the rituals as practiced by the Conservative movement, we welcome members and guests whose Jewish beliefs and practices may differ from these and we welcome interfaith families.